-Dan Taylor, a literature professor at Bethel University in MN has written three of my favorite books, Tell Me A Story: The Life Shaping Power of Our Stories, Letters to My Children: A Father Passes On His Values, and The Myth of Certainty: The Reflective Christian & The Risk of Commitment as well as one I have yet to read but am very much looking forward to, The Skeptical Believer: Telling Stories to Your Inner Atheist.
-No living author has done as much as Taylor to enhance and enrich my love for the written word and its significance.
+Dan Taylor, a literature professor at Bethel University in MN has written several books including a few that have been particularly shaping and helpful to me: Tell Me A Story: The Life Shaping Power of Our Stories, Letters to My Children: A Father Passes On His Values, and The Myth of Certainty: The Reflective Christian & The Risk of Commitment, and The Skeptical Believer: Telling Stories to Your Inner Atheist.
+Few authors have done as much as Taylor to enhance and enrich my love for the written word and its significance.
 Reading his books took the lid off literature so I could see more than just the pretty stories and get past “fun” and “boring” as descriptors.
 He taught me to see the truth in fiction.
 Taylor’s books are so good that I wanted to share a few of my favorite quotes with you.

 “Stories turn mere chronology, one thing after another, into the purposeful action of plot, and thereby into meaning.”
 (TMAS, p.
 2)